ELECTRONIC AND ELECTRICAL COMPONENTS

 Last edited by tcrjd0fmufwwdvcbawpblr9ptdk=.
 Register to edit

-Tags: resistance electronics electrical components arrl chapter 3 arrl module 5
+Tags: resistance electronics electrical components section2.1

 What electrical parameter is controlled by a potentiometer?

 A Potentiometer is sometimes called a variable resistor; the schematic symbol looks just like a resistor (a line with a section in the middle that is jagged up and down before continuing straight), but has an arrow pointing perpendicular at the center of the symbol (at the zig-zag section).
-Potentiometer symbol Potentiometer Symbol
+Potentiometer Symbol

 Potentiometers usually have three poles, one on each side (with the total resistance of the potentiometer between them) and one in the middle which moves back and forth.
 The total resistance from the middle terminal to an edge is the inverse of the resistance from the middle to the other edge, meaning that as you slide, turn, or otherwise adjust the potentiometer the resistance on one side grows while the other shrinks.